Joan Wake: Publications

 Between 1911 and 1973, a total of over 80 works by Joan Wake were published, the majority of which related to various aspects of the history of Northamptonshire.

 As General Editor of the volumes of historical texts published by the Northamptonshire Record Society from 1924 to 1964, she composed prefaces or indexes to eight volumes.
 She had difficulty in carrying out this work on account of the copious quantities of face powder she applied whilst wearing her glasses.

 Death and burial

-Wake died on 15 January 1974, and is buried at Courteenhall church.
+Wake died in 1974 in a Northampton nursing home and is buried at Courteenhall church.